-- Users are required to accept the message of the day. - Users are locked out (disabled) if they fail to login after three attempts.
+- If the message of the day (MOTD) is configured, it will be displayed after the Telnet, SSH, or console session is successfully authenticated.
+The MOTD is configured using the banner motd command. - Users are locked out (disabled) if they fail to login after three attempts.
 This feature is automatically enabled.
-Use the disable-on-loginfailure command to change the number of login attempts (up to 10) before users are locked out.
+Use the disable-on-login-failure command to change the number of login attempts (up to 10) before users are locked out.